 Transformation is more than simply fixing a few things, or hoping the future will be different, or applying a bit of discipline.

-In this context, transformation is about looking at the paradigms of the business and shifting them.
+In this context, transformation is about looking at the paradigms of the business and shifting them entirely.
 It’s not about being agile or lean, but potentially about being a fundamentally different business.

 • How can you describe something that most people cannot see in their own mind?

-• How can you guide people to transform when, in my experience, most people are happy to continue as is?
+• How can you guide people to transform when most people are happy to continue as is?

-But there are many stories of companies who bring in a new leader and utterly transform the business.
+It's not common though but there are often stories of companies who bring in a new leader and utterly transform the business.

-The idea with these archetypes is to think through potential futures; to start thinking about anticipating the future.
-They are designed to get you to think about the pros and cons, the challenges, the realities and the potential path you may need to walk.
-And it requires big thinkers.
+They are designed to get you to consider what that future might look like, including the pros and cons, challenges, realities and the potential path you may need to walk.
+And it requires big thinkers and big thinking.

-That’s why designing futures starts with pausing, slowing down and thinking about some archetypes.
+That’s why designing futures starts with pausing, slowing down and thinking about the archetypes.

 (Note: I cannot find the true origins of the cone, but I did not create it!
 Well, I created this image but not the concept)